jalkwefrgerged/scratch2/README.md

-- Drafted critical sections of a Group B Filer’s Resolution Plan, ensuring alignment with Dodd-Frank Act guidance
+**Spearheaded the drafting of critical sections of the Resolution Plan, ensuring full alignment with Dodd-Frank Act guidelines**
-- Collaborated with Finance and Risk teams to gather stakeholder insights and integrate them into comprehensive plan documentation
+- Collaborated with Finance and Risk teams to gather stakeholder insights and create comprehensive plan documentation
-- Conducted a gap analysis of current processes, recommending improvements to enhance resolution readiness
+- Conducted a gap analysis of existing processes, recommending targeted improvements to enhance resolution readiness